Pungyeon/clean-go-article/README.md

 ### Test-Driven Development

 Test-driven development is the practice of testing your code frequently throughout short development cycles or sprints.
 It ultimately contributes to code cleanliness by inviting developers to question the functionality and purpose of their code.
 To make testing easier, developers are encouraged to write short functions that only do one thing.
-It's certainly easier to test (and understand) a function that's only 4 lines long than one that's 40, for example.
+For example, it's arguably much easier to test (and understand) a function that's only 4 lines long than one that's 40.

 Test-driven development consists of the following cycle:

-1. Write a test that fails
+1. Write (or execute) a test
-2. Make the test pass
+2. If the test fails, make it pass
-3. Refactor your code
+3. Refactor your code accordingly
 4. Repeat

 Testing and refactoring are intertwined in this process.
 As you refactor your code to make it more understandable or maintainable, you need to test your changes thoroughly to ensure that you haven't altered the behavior of your functions.
-As the codebase expands, you will be able to rely on these tests to verify that your refactoring hasn't inadvertently changed the functionality of the software.
+This can be incredibly useful as the codebase grows.

 ###  Naming Conventions

 #### Comments
 First things first: I want to address the topic of comments.
 Unnecessary comments are the biggest indicator of code smell.
-Comments are usually added into a code base, because something is so unclear, that it's deemed necessary to explain with a comment.
-Of course, this is not always the case.
-In Go, all according to `gofmt` all public variables and functions, should be annotated.
-I think this is absolutely fine, as this makes documentation easy.
-However, I therefore always want to distinguish between comments which enable auto-generated documentation and all other comments.
-Annotation comments, for documentation, should be written like documentation.
-They should be high level and concern the logical implementation as little as possible, other than on the highest abstraction level.
+Comments are usually added to a codebase because something is so unclear that it's necessary to explain it so that the reader can understand what's going on.
+But this isn't always the case, and comments tend to be misused.

+In Go, according to `gofmt`, <em>all</em> public variables and functions should be annotated.
+I think this is absolutely fine, as it gives us consistent rules for documenting our code.
+However, I always want to distinguish between comments that enable auto-generated documentation and <em>all other</em> comments.
+Annotation comments, for documentation, should be written like documentation&mdash;they should be at a high level of abstraction and concern the logical implementation of the code as little as possible.

-The reasoning behind this, is that there are other ways to explain code and ensure that code is being written comprehensibly and expressively.
-If the code is neither of the two, some people find it acceptable to replace this, with a comment explaining the logic.
-The matter of the fact is, that most people will not read comments, because it's very intrusive to the experience of reading code.
-However, let's start from the beginning.
-Bad comments:
+I say this because there are other ways to explain code and ensure that the code is being written comprehensibly and expressively.
+If the code is neither of those, some people find it acceptable to introduce a comment explaining the convoluted logic.
+The matter of the fact is that most people will not read comments because they're very intrusive to the experience of reading code.

+Let's take a step back and look at some concrete examples.
+Here's how you <em>shouldn't</em> comment your code:

 ```go
 // iterate over the range 0 to 9